Gaza War (2008–2009): Rocket attacks into Israel

 Besides the rockets fired by the Qassam Brigades of Hamas, other factions claimed responsibility for rockets fired into Israel and attacks on Israeli soldiers, including Al-Aqsa Martyrs' Brigades (affiliated with Fatah), the Abu Ali Mustapha Brigades, the Quds Brigades and the Popular Resistance Councils.
-A Fatah official stated that the rocket attacks by his faction contradicted the official position of Mahmoud Abbas, Fatah leader and President of the Palestinian National Authority.
-Abbas had called on all sides to cease hostilities unconditionally.

 Militants fired over 750 rockets and mortars from Gaza into Israel during the conflict.
 Bersheeba and Gedera were the farthest areas hit by rocket or mortars.
-The rockets killed three civilians and one IDF soldier and wounded 182 people, with another 584 people suffering from shock and anxiety.
 The rockets also caused property damage, including damage to three schools.
 Senior Hamas official Mahmoud al-Zahar stated during the operation "they [Israeli forces] shelled everyone in Gaza....
 They shelled children and hospitals and mosques, ... and in doing so, they gave us legitimacy to strike them in the same way."

 Human Rights Watch noted in the open letter to Ismail Haniyeh that despite his Foreign Ministry stance as part of response to the Goldstone Report, Palestinian armed groups remain responsible for firing rockets indiscriminately or deliberately at Israeli civilian objects.
 HRW also noted that Palestinian militants put Palestinian civilians at risk of Israeli counter-attacks by launching rockets from populated areas.
 The UN fact finding mission stated that the firing of rockets at Israel constituted a deliberate attack against the civilian population and was in violation of international law.

 After the war, the Izz ad-Din al-Qassam Brigades revealed new rockets it used during Israel's military operation and published pictures of weapons (Tandem and RPG-29 anti-armor rockets) that it could secretly smuggle to Gaza.